Last Updated on

 Via della Lungaretta 101.
 Open Monday to Thursday 12 to 11:30 pm, Friday to Sunday 12 pm to 12 am.

 One night, we simply wandered around in Trastevere and ended up in a place called Cave Canem.
 It was pretty cold there, and again, there were not many options for me, but the food was decent.
-Nothing special, though.
+Nothing special, though, there are better places to eat vegan in Rome.
 And I would avoid going there in the winter as it was really not cozy due to the cold.

 Piazza di San Calisto 11.
 Open Monday to Saturday 6 pm to 12:30 am, Sunday 12 pm to 12:30 am.